p-christ/nn_builder/README.md

-**nn_builder builds neural networks in 1 line**.
+**nn_builder removes the need for boilerplate code when building neural networks**.
 You specify the type of network you want and it builds it.

 ### Install